French EU nominee could fall after brutal hearing

 "I admit that these amounts are high" and that this type of income "could have upset people", Goulard said.

-She added that she "regrets" taking so much money, but also that she can hold her "head high", because the job "promoted European integration" and was a way "do things with people who have influence and talent".
+She added that she "regrets" taking so much money, but also that she could hold her "head high", because the job "promoted European integration" and was a way "do things with people who have influence and talent".

 Some of the 14 other questions asked whether she had too many different tasks in her portfolio.